▸ About this calculator

 Osmolarity Estimates

 Osmolarity values generated by this calculator are estimates only.
-The calculated osmolarity reflects theoretical contributions from each component based on reference stock concentrations and published osmolarity values.
-Actual measured osmolality of a compounded PN bag will differ due to:
+Actual measured osmolality of a compounded PN bag will differ due to variations in stock solution concentrations, non-ideal solution behaviour at high concentrations, and additive interactions between solutes.

 Osmolarity thresholds used in this calculator (≥900 mOsm/L: consider central access; >1200 mOsm/L: central access required) are based on commonly cited clinical guidelines.
 Institutional policies may specify different thresholds.